Singaporeans in action at Tokyo 2020

 TABLE TENNIS

-• Feng Tianwei, Yu Mengyu, Lin Ye (women's team, round of 16) - beat France's Stephanie Loeuillette, Yuan Jianan and Prithika Pavade 3-0
+• Feng Tianwei, Yu Mengyu, Lin Ye (women's team, quarter-finals) - lost 3-0 to China

 SAILING